 - Attention to detail of joints and edges.

 There are not many flooring systems on the market that have these features.
 For the sake of safety, the floor surface should compress and then return to its former shape.
-Some systems do not wear well that are used for equine facilities.
+Some systems do not wear well and should be avoided in equine facilities.